bamlab/dev-standards/project-standards/technical-agility/react-native-test.s.md

 ## Description

-- Writing tests helps the technical team to :
+- Writing tests helps the technical team to:
   - Architecture its code
   - Develop faster
   - Prevent bugs